Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-24-the-who-what-why-and-how-of-this-project/index.md

 - **Machine learning model**: Model for predicting future crime volume throughout the city of Buffalo.

-- **Front-end web application**: Dynamic UI for displaying and interacting with production data assets.
+- **Front-end web application**: Dynamic UI for users to interact with production data assets.

 - **Project website**: A place to brand and promote our work.